cf73/humanity/content/collections/pages/home-page-photos.md

     content:
       -
         type: text
-        text: "To plant our investigations on the fertile soil of open hearts and worldly experience, we have selected three hundred of Earth’s most inspiring voices, ancient and current, to guide and encourage us in creating\_\_--\_\_or in re-imagining\_\_--\_\_our roles as change-makers for community, country, or planet."
+        text: "To plant our investigations on the fertile soil of open hearts and worldly experience, we have selected three hundred of Earth’s most inspiring voices, ancient and current, to guide and encourage us in re-imagining\_\_--\_\_our roles as change-maker for community, country, or planet."
   -
     type: paragraph
     content: